stephenjohnlimb/boot/K8s.md

 #### Some Kubectl commands

-Now the basic `kubectl` commands involved in getting information about the above cluster concepts.
+Now the basic `kubectl` commands involved in getting information about the cluster concepts above.

 ```
 # To view the kubernetes configuration